Posted on Friday, November 1st, 2024 at 9:00 am

 How Our Lawyers Can Protect Your Right to Compensation

-If you haven’t talked to a lawyer about your Alabama personal injury case, we’re ready to protect your rights.
+If you haven’t talked to a lawyer about your Alabama personal injury case, Birmingham personal injury attorneys at Farris, Riley & Pitt, LLP are ready to protect your rights.
 We’ll thoroughly investigate the incident to identify the liable parties and determine how much time you have to act.
 From there, we’ll gather additional evidence and handle all settlement negotiations with the insurance companies.
 That way, you can focus on healing and rebuilding your life.